Tax credits checks

 The Tax Credit Office will write to you if they want to check your tax credits - you must send them the information they ask for by their deadline.

-You’ll be sent a letter explaining why there’s a check and what you must do.
+The Tax Credit Office will send you a letter explaining why there’s a check and what you must do.

 The Tax Credit Office will write to you with the results of their check.